You are currently browsing the tag archive for the ‘quiet life’ tag.

 I was sitting in a waiting room while my daughter was in surgery, passing the time on my phone, when my mum sent me a message.
 She asked if my husband was there with me.
 He wasn’t.
 Then she said, “You shouldn’t be there alone.”

-I remember chuckling a little and asking her why not.
+I remember chuckling to myself and asking her why not.
 She said I should have support, and I understood what she meant.
 For many people, waiting rooms are the sort of place where you want someone beside you, someone to talk to while the time passes.
+But for me, being there alone didn’t feel wrong at all.
+It felt completely normal.

+When my father passed away, I was nine.
+I didn’t cry in front of anyone, not because I was holding something back, but because I genuinely didn’t feel the need to.
+Later, on my own, I cried quietly, and that felt far more natural than doing it in front of other people would have.
 Years later, when my stepfather died, my mum collapsed when she got the call.
-In that moment, someone had to stay steady, and I did.
-Not because I made a decision to take on that role, but because that is simply how I respond.
+Someone had to stay steady, and I did.
+Not because I chose to take on that role, but because that is simply how I respond.
 I carried on through the flight, through the family gatherings, and through the funeral without falling apart.
+Not because I felt nothing.
+Because I don’t experience things the way most people seem to.

 I was exactly where I needed to be.

 For some people, being alone like that would feel overwhelming.
 For me, it feels like space.
 Space to think, space to sit quietly, space to let things settle without noise or interruption.
+That has always been enough for me.

 But that isn’t how it feels to me.
+And after all this time, I have stopped being surprised that people find that surprising.

 — Kate